 Mary Gettings, Recruiter, serves on the Greenleaf client team that provides a range of institutional support services to USAID’s Office of U.S. Foreign Disaster Assistance (OFDA).
 She supports the OFDA divisions in recruiting and hiring humanitarian experts to serve in the field and in the Washington, D.C. headquarters.
 Before joining Greenleaf, Mary served as Executive Assistant to the CEO at a non-profit organization that raises and manages funds for public education in Philadelphia.
 She has also held administrative and teaching aide roles at Higher Achievement in Washington, D.C., Rutgers Oral History Archives in New Brunswick, N.J., and Kingsway Learning Center in Moorestown, N.J.
 Mary earned a Bachelor of Arts in linguistics, with a minor in cognitive science, from Rutgers, The State University of New Jersey, in New Brunswick.
 She completed Arabic language & area studies on a scholarship at AMIDEAST Egypt in Cairo.
 What inspires Mary?
 “Running in the rain puts me in my element.
 It’s both cathartic and invigorating.”

-Meghana Venkatesh, Training Coordinator, works on the Greenleaf team serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
-She manages scheduling and logistics for training courses, maintains the learning management system (LMS), assists OFDA learners with the LMS and course registration, and provides operational support to the training team.
+Meghana Venkatesh, Trainer, works on the Greenleaf team serving USAID’s Office of U.S. Foreign Disaster Assistance (OFDA) training unit.
+Using proven methodologies and technologies, she works with client stakeholders to develop and facilitate customized trainings to serve a range of staff learning needs for OFDA employees.
 Previously, Meghana served as International Projects Assistant and, before that, International Programs Fellow, at Global Cold Chain Alliance in Alexandria, Va., a member organization that supports more than 1,300 companies in 75 countries who serve the food industry by providing third-party, temperature-controlled supply chain services.
 She is from Austin and holds a Bachelor of Science in psychology from Texas A&M University in College Station, Texas.
 What inspires Meghana?
 “My parents inspire me.
 They worked very hard and sacrificed a lot to get to where they are today.
-All of the opportunities and experiences my sister and I have had is thanks to their selflessness and selfnessness.”
+All of the opportunities and experiences my sister and I have had is thanks to their selflessness.